Marghi people

 The Marghi people (Margi) are an ethnic group in Nigeria, primarily residing in the states of Adamawa (Madagali, Mubi, Hong and Gombi) and Borno (Askira Uba, Damboa and Konduga).
 They have a population estimated at 360,000 and communicate using the Marghi language.
 Despite having their own language, the Marghi people are usually bilingual, sometimes even trilingual.
-In Borno, they speak Kanuri, while in Adamawa, they speak Fulfulde, both of which are dominant languages in their respective states.
+In Borno, they speak Hausa, while in Adamawa, they speak Hausa and/or Fulfulde, both of which are dominant languages in their respective states.

 Origin

 The Marghi people are believed to have migrated from the Mandara mountains and other highlands in northern Cameroon.
 Their migration was characterized by sporadic movements, as they immigrated in groups or clans (fal in Marghi).
 Many settled within the Bornu empire, while others migrated southwards into the Adamawa region.
 As a result of their settlement in diverse areas, the Marghi people were exposed to various cultural influences from neighboring ethnic groups, such as the Kamwe people, which they scornfully called higi in 1937 Kanuri, Kilba, and Pabir (Babur).
 The Margi, Kamwe, Bura and Chibok people are a branch of the Afro-Asiatic language found in Northern Nigeria and North Western Cameroon.
 The Margi, Kamwe, Bura and Kilba ethnic groups share many cultural similarities.